We provide a wide range of multifaceted legal support for those experiencing (or at risk of experiencing) homelessness.

-Through Project LEARN, a cutting-edge pilot program with pro bono partner DLA Piper, the Law Center has trained attorneys from 20 offices across the country to expand our capacity to carry out our critical work.
+Through Project LEARN, a cutting-edge pilot program with pro bono partner DLA Piper, the Law Center has trained attorneys in a network of more than 90 attorneys in 30 states to expand our capacity to carry out our critical work.
 That means more homeless children in more cities will stay in school and receive the education they need to break the cycle of poverty and achieve their dreams.

 Beyond access to education, many homeless youths living on their own face additional barriers to the exercise of their basic rights.
 From runaway, truancy, and curfew statutes to the inability to sign a rental contract or consent to needed health services, unaccompanied homeless youth struggle to survive.
-The Law Center has published State Index on Youth Homelessness, which compares all 50 states and DC on their efforts to prevent and end youth homelessness.
+The Law Center has published a State Index on Youth Homelessness, which compares all 50 states and DC on their efforts to prevent and end youth homelessness.
+We also recently published Alone Without a Home, a comprehensive review of the laws affecting homeless youth in each state, which also makes recommendations to advocates for system reforms of statutes.
 We work with communities across the U.S. to improve their responses to youth homelessness in order to ensure youth are treated with the dignity and respect they deserve.